jasonlaubb/Matrix-AntiCheat/README.md

 Support Minecraft version: 1.20.30+

-This AntiCheat is made by jasonlaubb mainly
+This AntiCheat is made by jasonlaubb and Rami Gamer mainly

   ## Detecting Cheat

 Our Anti Cheat has strong detection to protect your server

 At least...
-It is difficult to bypass
+It is unbypassable

   ## How to use?